 Naofumi Hayata / Masafumi Ogata, 1993

-The 16-bit console wars were bad enough, but needlessly outraged fans could still take things one ridiculous step further.
-For the release of Sega CD flagship title Sonic CD, Sega of America commissioned a new soundtrack to replace the Japanese original.
-Much hand-wringing has ensued since, targeting this supposedly “biggest injustice in localization history” (GameFan).
-Such hyperbole is hysterical nonsense.
+The 16-bit console wars were bad enough, but fans still found ways to escalate the drama.
+For the release of Sega CD flagship Sonic CD, Sega of America commissioned a new soundtrack to replace the Japanese original.
+Much hand-wringing has followed, including claims that this was the “biggest injustice in localization history” (GameFan).
+That is hysterical hyperbole.
 Yes, this writer also prefers the Japanese soundtrack.
-However, in and of itself, the American score by Spencer Nilsen, David Young, and Mark “Sterling” Crew is a carefully crafted work that benefits from its bigger budget and use of live instruments.
-Mind you, it is true that the US soundtrack is not as audacious and more subdued than the Japanese original.
-As a result, the score that American gamers received could, at times, feel a bit like slightly meandering background music.
+But in isolation, the American score by Spencer Nilsen, David Young, and Mark “Sterling” Crew is a carefully produced work with a larger budget and occasional live-instrument colour — even if its more subdued temperament can drift into background-music territory.

 The Terminator Soundtrack